pudly/schmopera-hugo/content/articles/cosi.md

 <figcaption>Front row, L-R: Sidney Outlaw (Guglielmo), Karin Wolverton (Fiordiligi), Sarah Larsen (Dorabella), Javier Abreu (Ferrando); Back row, l-r: Andrew Wilkowske (Don Alfonso), Heather Johnson (Despina) and Brian Ingalsbe (chorister) in Così fan tutte, Mill City Summer Opera, 2019.
 Photo: Dan Norman.</figcaption>
 </figure>

 Overall I really enjoyed the chance to see this production in this individual venue.
 Sadly, this is the company's last show in the ruins, but and their new venue is Paikka, in the heart of the Twin Cities.
-I look forward to their coming seasons of providing the Cities with stellar summer opera!
+I look forward to [Mill City Summer Opera](https://millcitysummeropera.org/season/2019-season)'s coming seasons of providing the Cities with stellar summer opera!